Kartik5555/Rock-Paper-Scissor/README.md

 3. Scissors ✂️

-and, after that computer also generate a random number of above.
+and, after that computer also generate a random number from above.